-11.1.3 Short-term Medical Leaves
+11.1.4 Short-term Medical Leaves

-11.1.3.1 Definitions
+11.1.4.1 Definitions

-- 11.1.3.1.1 A short-term medical illness or accident is one that prevents a faculty member from discharging his or her responsibilities for two weeks or less.
+- 11.1.4.1.1 A short-term medical illness or accident is one that prevents a faculty member from discharging their responsibilities for two weeks or less.
 Procedures for covering a faculty member's responsibilities during a short-term medical leave are developed by each department or college to cover the unique conditions of that unit.
-A short-term medical leave may be used by faculty who must care for a family member who is injured or ill. - A faculty member is deemed to have a recurrent short-term illness when the total number of days of service missed as a result of the medical condition exceeds two weeks in an academic year but a disability is not claimed to exist.
+A short-term medical leave may be used by faculty who must care for a family member who is injured or ill. - 11.1.4.1.2 A faculty member is deemed to have a recurrent short-term illness when the total number of days of service missed as a result of the medical condition exceeds two weeks in an academic year but a disability is not claimed to exist.
 When a faculty member has a recurrent short-term illness, the Provost or designee may require verification of the illness by the treating physician.
-The Provost or designee may also require that the faculty member present evidence that he or she is receiving treatment to remedy the condition.
-The faculty member shall be referred to Human Resources to determine eligibility for protected medical leave and/or extended medical leave in coordination with the Provost's Office.
+The Provost or designee may also require that the faculty member present evidence that they are receiving treatment to remedy the condition.
+The faculty

-11.1.3.2 Eligibility

-All faculty members are eligible for short-term medical leave benefits beginning with the first day of the medical condition.

-While eligible for benefits, faculty members on short-term medical leaves will receive:

-- 11.1.3.3.1 Full pay and full status. - 11.1.3.3.2 Standard contribution to retirement and health and disability plans. - 11.1.3.3.3 Continuation of all other financial benefits.
+- member shall be referred to Human Resources to determine eligibility for protected medical leave and/or extended medical leave in coordination with the Provost's Office. - 11.1.4.2 Eligibility.
+All faculty members are eligible for short-term medical leave benefits beginning with the first day of the medical condition. - 11.1.4.3 Benefits.
+While eligible for benefits, faculty members on short-term medical leaves will receive: - 11.1.3.3.1 Full pay and full status. - 11.1.3.3.2 Standard contribution to retirement and health and disability plans. - 11.1.3.3.3 Continuation of all other financial benefits.

-11.1.4 Maternity Leave
+11.1.5 Maternity Leave

-11.1.4.1 Definition
+11.1.5.1 Definition.
 Leave for maternity will cover the period in which a mother is unable to perform her faculty duties prior to, during, and after childbirth.

-- Paid leave for maternity will cover the period of disability prior to, during, and after childbirth as determined by the faculty member's attending health professional and will be for one quarter or its equivalent, but not to exceed twelve weeks.
+- 11.1.4.2.1 Paid leave for maternity will cover the period of disability prior to, during, and after childbirth as determined by the faculty member's attending health professional and will be for one (1) quarter or its equivalent, but not to exceed twelve weeks.
 More leave may be granted if needed for medical reasons.
 (See also Sec.
-7.7.1.1.2.1 regarding delay of tenure decision.) - In the event an extended leave is medically necessary, the maternity leave period is considered as part of the 180 calendar days maximum medical leave described in section 11.1.5.
-Paid maternity leave will run concurrently with any state or federally protected leave benefits for which the faculty member may be eligible.

-- 11.1.4.2.3 Faculty members on maternity leaves will receive benefits as in sections 11.1.3.3. - 11.1.4.2.4 Up to three quarters of maternity or related extended medical leave will be counted in determining eligibility for professional leave.
+7.7.1.1.2.1 regarding delay of tenure decision.) - 11.1.5.2.2 In the event an extended leave is medically necessary, the maternity leave period is considered as part of the one hundred eighty (180) calendar days maximum medical leave described in section 11.1.5.
+Paid maternity leave will run concurrently with any state or federally protected leave benefits for which the faculty member may be eligible. - 11.1.5.2.3 Faculty members on maternity leaves will receive benefits as in sections 11.1.4.3. - 11.1.5.2.4 Up to three (3) quarters of maternity or related extended medical leave will be counted in determining eligibility for professional leave.

-11.1.4.3 Parental Leave
+11.1.5.3 Parental Leave